dyakonoff/cuba-validation/README.md

 **Using of pre-defined Field.Validator class**

-[CUBA studio](https://www.cuba-platform.com/download) giving a simple UI that allows user to specify what class need to be used as a `Field.Validator` for the component.
-This editor is available from **Screen Designer** screen at the component properties tab.
+[CUBA studio](https://www.cuba-platform.com/download) gives a simple UI that allows developers to specify what class need to be used as a `Field.Validator` for the component.
+This editor is available from **Screen Designer** at the component properties tab.

 ![Figure 2: Accessing Validator property for FieldGroup](resources/figure_2.png) _Figure 2: Accessing Validator property for FieldGroup_